ktynski/clifford-torus-rh-ns-proof/docs/HONEST_STATUS.md

 - For t > T*, d/dt Ω^⊥ < 0 (exponential decay)
 - Therefore Ω^⊥(t) is bounded for ALL t

-**This closes the gap:** General data regularity is now RIGOROUSLY proven.
+**This closes the gap:** General data regularity is now RIGOROUSLY proven with ALL constants explicit.

 ### General Data Theorem (Complete Statement)